Read time 7 min

 - Next, write down Dream Life 3 and describe your dream life if money, skills or other people were not an obstacle for you.

 - Finally, share the chosen result(s) with some other person.

-The career design process continues with a step called What resonates?
+The career design thinking process continues with a step called What resonates?
 In this step, you are encouraged to gather as many experiences as possible.
-What makes it different from gathering experiences offered by others, is that in this step you are actively prototyping these experiences, for example, doing NoVA related tasks, such as act of art activism or arranging a meeting with an interesting person.
+What makes it different from gathering experiences offered by others, is that in this step you are actively prototyping these experiences, for example, doing NoVA related tasks, such as act of art activism or having meeting with an interesting person.
 Doing whatever relevant for you and your career, aims and dream are constantly kept in mind.